Like many modern programming languages,

 Some explanations:

-and random
+format and random as the

 prefix token in qualified identifiers, instead of the real package names

-fmt
+fmt and rand.

-is another function in the fmt
+Print is another function in the fmt standard package.

-Like Println
+Like Println function calls,

-function call can take an arbitrary number of arguments.
+a Print function call can take an arbitrary number of arguments.

 It will print the string representations of the passed arguments, one by one.